The periodicity conjecture for pairs of Dynkin diagrams

 \subsection{Constrained quivers with potential}

-We want to study the effect of the mutations $\mu_\boxtimes$ of section~\ref{ss:reformulation} on the cluster-tilting object of Corollary~\ref{cor:cluster-category-Hom-finite}.
+We want to study the effect of the mutations $\mu_\boxtimes$ of section~\ref{ss:reformulation} on the cluster tilting object of Corollary~\ref{cor:cluster-category-Hom-finite}.
 We will use the description of this category by a quiver with potential constructed in Proposition~\ref{prop:Calab-Yau-completion-via-quiver-with-potential}.
 For this we introduce a class of quivers with potential containing the ones from Proposition~\ref{prop:Calab-Yau-completion-via-quiver-with-potential}.

 Let $Q$ and $Q'$ be finite quivers without oriented cycles.
 To simplify the notations, let us suppose that between any two vertices of $Q$ and $Q'$, there is at most one arrow.
 Let $Q_0$ and $Q'_0$ denote their sets of vertices.
 Let $R$ be a quiver whose vertex set is the product $Q_0\times Q'_0$.
 An arrow $\alpha: (i,i') \to (j,j')$ of $R$ is {\em horizontal} (respectively, {\em vertical}) if $i'=j'$ (respectively, if $i=j$).
 It is {\em diagonal} if it is neither horizontal nor vertical.
 The {\em non diagonal subquiver of $R$} is the subquiver formed by all vertices and by all the non diagonal arrows of $R$.
 The quiver $R$ is {\em $(Q,Q')$-constrained} if \begin{itemize} \item[a)] its non diagonal subquiver has the same underlying graph as $Q\ten Q'$ (as defined in section~\ref{ss:products-of-quivers}) and \item[b)] for any pair of arrows $i\to j$ of $Q$ and $i'\to j'$ of $Q'$, the full subquiver of $R$ with vertex set $\{i,i'\}\times \{j,j'\}$ is isomorphic to